 It is common for the problem area to feel much hotter than the rest of the body in both dogs and humans.

-An abscess can develop under the skin of both humans and dogs, pus may even leak from the affected area.
+An abscess can develop under the skin of both humans and dogs, and pus may even leak from the affected area.

 In dogs and humans, infection can spread to the lymph nodes.